 - Large display screen

 - Comes with 2 cameras, expands to 4 cameras

 - Manual camera tilt and rotate

-- Tedious to switch camera views
+- Tedious to switch camera views on screen

 - Sub-par video quality